api-platform/docs/distribution/index.md

 There are two interesting things to mention about this request:

 First, we learned how to work with relations.
-In a hypermedia API, every resource is identified by an (unique) [IRI](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier).
+In a hypermedia API, every resource is identified by a (unique) [IRI](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier).
 A URL is a valid IRI, and it's what API Platform uses.
 The `@id` property of every JSON-LD document contains the IRI identifying it.
 You can use this IRI to reference this document from other documents.
 In the previous request, we used the IRI of the book we created earlier to link it with the `Review` we were creating.
 API Platform is smart enough to deal with IRIs.